AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-iceberg-hybrid-cloud-regulated-markets.md

 Iceberg tables store their data in Parquet files on object storage.
 That storage can be on-premises (using S3-compatible systems like MinIO or Ceph), in a private cloud, or in a public cloud region that meets residency requirements.
 The Iceberg table format itself doesn't dictate where the storage lives.

-The Iceberg catalog — which tracks table metadata, schema, and file locations — is also storage-agnostic.
+The Iceberg catalog : which tracks table metadata, schema, and file locations,  is also storage-agnostic.
 You can run an open-source Iceberg REST catalog entirely within your own data center.
 Compute engines connect to that catalog to discover tables and get file locations.
 No data ever leaves your controlled environment unless you explicitly configure an engine to move it.

 This creates an architecture where: